react-navigation/react-navigation.github.io/docs/bottom-tab-navigator.md

 * `initialRouteName` - The routeName for the initial tab route when first loading.
 * `navigationOptions` - Navigation options for the navigator itself, to configure a parent navigator
-* `defaultNavigationOptions` - Default navigation options to use for screens
+* `screenOptions` - Default options to use for screens
 * `resetOnBlur` - Reset the state of any nested navigators when switching away from a screen.
 Defaults to `false`.
-* `order` - Array of routeNames which defines the order of the tabs.
-* `paths` - Provide a mapping of routeName to path config, which overrides the paths set in the routeConfigs.
 * `backBehavior` - `initialRoute` to return to initial tab, `order` to return to previous tab, `history` to return to last visited tab, or `none`.
 * `lazy` - Defaults to `true`.
 If `false`, all tabs are rendered immediately.
 When `true`, tabs are rendered only when they are made active for the first time.
 Note: tabs are **not** re-rendered upon subsequent visits.
 * `tabBarComponent` - Optional, override component to use as the tab bar.